Mobee-App/documentation/docs/documentation-api/QR Code Scanner/qr-code-scanner-guide.md

 4. **Configure the Component**:
    - Click on the component to see its attributes.
-   - In the 'Flow API Name' field, enter the name "Campaign Scan" (or the relevant flow name associated with the scanning function for campaigns).
+   - In the 'Flow API Name' field, enter the name "Campaign_SCR_Scan" (or the relevant flow name associated with the scanning function for campaigns).

    ![Sample Image](./img/flow_api_name.png)